John David Washington

 2 Hrs., 15 Mins.

-happy bigot who wanted to “do something” about the racially charged hoopla supposedly dirtying the country.
+Impulsively, Ron, a black detective employed by the Colorado Springs Police Department, responded to the listing, in character as a slur-happy bigot who wanted to “do something” about the racially charged hoopla supposedly dirtying the country.
 Unthinkingly, he signed off with his given name.
 The KKK, ever-hungry, was intrigued; they wanted to meet this caller.
 Shortly afterward, Ron convinced his higher-ups to greenlight a clandestine investigation of the terrorist organization, preemptively to hinder any potentially violent plans.

 Thus began an eight-to nine-month perusing.
 Ron would chat with KKK power figures over the phone — even, on occasion, with the group's discomfitingly well-groomed, dead-eyed Grand Wizard, David Duke— while a white colleague would pose as Ron in the flesh.
 Another co-worker would later go out into the field, too.
 Eventually, the police department would learn that several members of the U.S. Armed Forces had connections to the Klan; two of them, alarmingly, were in breathing distance of nuclear-weapon triggers.